Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 * Upgraded the self role limit from **125** to **250**.
 (Maximum number of roles a server can have)
 * The `/selfrole list` command is now paginated to support this.
 * The `/selfrole embed` command now makes use of Discord's new CV2 component system to allow up to 10 select menus in the same embed message.
+* The `/eco minefield` bomb message now displays the tile number based on a 1-index instead of 0-index.

 # May 6th - QOL Updates
 ## Fixed